 Precepting for Success

-The learner will be able to determine personal precepting styles by completing a self-evaluation activity
+Determine personal precepting style by completing self-evaluation activity

-The learner will be able to identify ways to support the preceptee throughout the precepted experience, beginning with the use of AIDET+ Promise
+Identify ways to support the preceptee throughout the precepted experience , beginning with use of AIDET+ Promise

-The learner will be able to identify roles and expectations of preceptor , preceptee, unit leadership team, and educator
+Identify roles and expectations of preceptor, preceptee, unit leadership team, and educator

 Nancy Pettengill MSN, RN, ICCE, CBC